rmsk2/moreorless/readme.md

 - In order to spare me the pain to consider a gazillion edge and corner cases I have for the moment decided to split cut, copy and pasting data from and into the document into two different sets of commands.
 There is one set of commands that can be used to copy and paste simple text **but not full lines**.
-These commands can be accessed through the usual `Ctrl+c`, `Ctrl+x` and `Ctrl+v`.
+These commands can be accessed through the usual key combinations `Ctrl+c`, `Ctrl+x` and `Ctrl+v`.
 If you want to copy blocks of code or text which only consist of **of full lines** you can use `Foenix+c`, `Foenix+x` and `Foenix+v` for that purpose.
 - The maximum line length is 224 characters.
-Any file with lines longer than that will not be loaded
-- All characters which appear in columns 81 or higher are clipped, i.e. there is currently no horizontal scrolling.
+Any file with lines longer than that will not be loaded.
+All characters which appear in columns 81 or higher are clipped, i.e. there is currently no horizontal scrolling.
 Additonally `moreorless` does not allow to add characters to lines which are already longer than 80 characters but they can be split via `return` and they can shortened by pressing the `delete` key.
 A file that was only edited with `moreorless` will therefore never have lines with more than 80 characters.
 - Tab characters are not expanded at the moment
 - Due to the data structure selected (see below) there is quite a bit if memory management overhead, i.e.